PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition_en.md

 ![](https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/formula_recognition/01.jpg)

-**The General Formula Recognition Pipeline comprises a layout analysis module and a formula recognition module.**
+**The General Formula Recognition Pipeline comprises a layout detection module and a formula recognition module.**

 **If you prioritize model accuracy, choose a model with higher accuracy.
 If you prioritize inference speed, select a model with faster inference.
 If you prioritize model size, choose a model with a smaller storage footprint.**

 <details>
    <summary> 👉Model List Details</summary>

-**Layout Analysis Module Models**:
+**Layout Detection Module Models**:

 | Model Name | mAP (%) | GPU Inference Time (ms) | CPU Inference Time | Model Size (M) |
 |-|-|-|-|-|
 | RT-DETR-H_layout_17cls | 92.6 | 115.126 | 3827.25 | 470.2M |

-**Note: The above accuracy metrics are evaluated on PaddleX's self-built layout analysis dataset, containing 10,000 images.
+**Note: The above accuracy metrics are evaluated on PaddleX's self-built layout detection dataset, containing 10,000 images.
 All GPU inference times are based on an NVIDIA Tesla T4 machine with FP32 precision.
 CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**

 **Formula Recognition Module Models**: